What are the Psychiatry Foundation Fellowship programmes?

 What will be the scoring criteria for offers?

 Applicants will be ranked based on their application score and offers will be made based on the application score and in accordance with applicant preferences.
-A meritocratic algorithm will be used, i.e. the highest scoring applicant will be offered the programme they ranked the highest.
+A meritocratic algorithm will be used, that is, the highest scoring applicant will be offered the programme they ranked the highest.

-If I accept an offer for PFF, will I still be eligible for FPP and FP?
+If I accept an offer for PFF, will I still be eligible for SFP, FPP and FP?

 Can a PFF applicant link their application to a non-PFF applicant?

 Yes.
-Successful PFF applicants are allocated to a UoA before they are allocated to a PFF programme, so links can be honoured as per the normal linked application process.
+PFF offers are made after national allocation to a UoA, so links can be honoured as per the normal linked application process.